Naninovel/naninovel.github.io/docs/guide/localization.md

 To associate a font with a specific locale, use `Apply On Locale` property of font options found in UI configuration.
 When a locale is selected, the font will be automatically applied when that locale is selected in the game settings.

 ![](https://i.gyazo.com/52e1a5eaaf99f5b4415083d1c86e9c10.png)

+In order for the feature to work, make sure `Font Change Configuration` component is set up properly on the text printer. ([guide](/guide/user-interface#changing-font))

 ## Community Localization